apache/airflow/docs/concepts.rst

 Cluster Policies for Custom Task Checks
 -----------------------------
 You may also use Cluster Policies to  apply cluster-wide checks on Airflow tasks.
-You can raise `AirflowClusterPolicyViolation` in a policy or task mutation hook (described below) to prevent a DAG from being imported or prevent a task from being executed if the task is not compliant with your check.
+You can raise :class:`~airflow.exceptions.AirflowClusterPolicyViolation` in a policy or task mutation hook (described below) to prevent a DAG from being imported or prevent a task from being executed if the task is not compliant with your check.

-These checks are intended to help teams using Airflow to protect against common newbie errors that may get past a code reviewer, rather than as technical security controls.
+These checks are intended to help teams using Airflow to protect against common beginner errors that may get past a code reviewer, rather than as technical security controls.

 For example, don't run tasks without airflow owners: